shashankgupta06/Pokemon-Game/README.md

 Main Menu
 Pallet town and town interaction completed professor oak sprite added
+Professor Oak Functionality

 Features to Work on Immediately:

-Professor Oak Functionality and fix battle system.
+ and fix battle system.
+ bug fixes
+ add more pokemon to the collection